 This loaded baked potato was the big surprise.
 We couldn’t believe how tasty a simple potato could be.
 It was stuffed with roast beef, veggies, and cheese!

 The large seating pavilion at Food Truck Friday offers plenty of space for people to sit and eat while enjoying the band.

-It’s also a dog-friendly event, which I loved, as there are so many cute dogs hanging out having a great time.
+It’s also a dog-friendly event, which I loved, as so many cute dogs are hanging out and having a great time.
 I tried to take pictures of them, but my daughter thought that was a totally creepy thing for her mom to do, so I abstained.